libochengdi/WR_I2C/btb_testing/README.md

 A program to test the new GPIO expander and multiplexer fix on the Battery Trace boards using a TM4C launchpad.

+## Below is GitLab's auto-generated README, take a read!

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.